-If you’re collecting miles & points through credit card spend, I always recommend doing what you can to accrue transferrable points currencies.
+If you’re collecting miles & points through credit card spend, I always recommend doing what you can to accrue transferable points currencies.
 That’s because these points are much more flexible than when you’re earning an individual airline or hotel points currency.
 You have the flexibility to transfer these points to all kinds of travel partners, and you’re safeguarded from a devaluation in a specific points currency.

 How many airline and hotel partners does Amex Membership Rewards have?